atahabaki/windows11lite/README.md

 	Get-AppxProvisionedPackage -Path .\M | Where-Object { $_.PackageName -clike $a } | foreach { Remove-AppxProvisionedPackage -Path .\M -PackageName $_.PackageName }
 }
 ```

+## Disclaimer

+This is just pure educational purposes only.
+I do not (re)distribute anything Windows related.